replicatedhq/kurl.sh/src/markdown-pages/add-ons/containerd.md

 For instance, if you attempt to install Containerd `1.7.25` on a RHEL 7 system, kURL will instead install Containerd `1.6.33`.

+## Containerd 2.x Configuration

+Containerd 2.x uses configuration schema version 3 and splits the CRI plugin into separate runtime and image tables.
+When using Containerd 2.x, kURL writes its default settings to a drop-in file at `/etc/containerd/conf.d/50-replicated.toml` instead of editing `/etc/containerd/config.toml` directly.

+Custom settings supplied via `tomlConfig` are written to `/etc/containerd/conf.d/99-user.toml`.
+Containerd merges drop-in files in `/etc/containerd/conf.d/` in sorted filename order, with later files winning, so `99-user.toml` overrides kURL's defaults in `50-replicated.toml`.

+Because the CRI plugin tables changed in Containerd 2.x, custom settings that target the 1.x table path `io.containerd.grpc.v1.cri` are silently ignored.
+For Containerd 2.x, use the new table paths:

+- `io.containerd.cri.v1.runtime` for runtime settings
+- `io.containerd.cri.v1.images` for image and registry settings

+When upgrading an existing cluster from Containerd 1.x to 2.x, kURL backs up the previous `/etc/containerd/config.toml` to a `.bak` file before regenerating it for the new schema.
+The old configuration is preserved as a recovery artifact but is not reused, because the CRI plugin tables differ between schema versions.

+### Supported upgrade path to Containerd 2.x

+Before upgrading to Containerd 2.x, the cluster must already be running Containerd 1.7.x.
+Upgrades from Containerd 1.6.x or earlier directly to 2.x are not supported.

+Containerd 2.x is not supported with Kubernetes 1.26.
+Upgrade Kubernetes to 1.27 or later before upgrading to Containerd 2.x.

 ## Advanced Install Options

 ```yaml